 Prof. Joanna McGouran

-Schuler Assistant Professor in Translational Organic Chemistry
+Associate Professor in Translational Organic Chemistry

 Joanna grew up in the North West of England before moving to Oxford for her undergraduate degree.
 She obtained a MChem Degree from the University of Oxford (1st Class) in 2005.
 Shen then continued to complete her D.Phil. entitled "Probing sugar-plant-soil signalling" at the University of Oxford with Professor Ben Davis.